Gageperrin/it-notes/aws/solutions-architect-professional/caching-delivery-and-edge.md

 CloudFront is a content delivery network (CDN) which has an (S3 or custom) origin.
 The distribution is the configuration unit.
 The edge location is the local cache of data.
 There is also a regional edge cache which is a larger version of an edge location.

 CloudFront behaviors control the TTL, protocol and privacy settings in CloudFront.
 The price class is based on which edge lcoations are used.
 WAF web ACLs are configured at the distribution level.
 Alternate domain names and custom SSL are configured here as well.
 Can select the security policy to use (balance between security and browser accessibility).
 A single distribution can have multiple behaviors with one default.
 Behavior precendence based on priority numbers which starts at 0 as the default.
+Higher numbers have higher priority.

 Behavior configuration includes:
 * Origin